willymcallister/willymcallister.github.io/_articles/delta-wye-resistor-networks.md

 comments: true
 ---

 Sometimes you get stuck when simplifying a resistor network.
-Sometimes, no matter how hard you look, you can't find a series or parallel combination to simplify.
-When that happens it's time to try the $\Delta - \text Y$ *transformation*, or 'Delta-Wye' transformation.
+Sometimes, no matter how hard you try, you can't find a series or parallel combination to simplify.
+When that happens it's time to try the $\Delta\text{\textendash}\text Y$ transformation, or *Delta-Wye transformation*.

 Written by Willy McAllister.